Spring Boot and Content Negotiation - XML and JSON Representations

 </Student>

-If a consumer sends a request with Accept header as ‘application/json’, we need to provide the JSON representation of the resource.
+If a consumer submits a request with the Accept header set to ‘application/json,’ we must offer the resource’s JSON representation.

 {